Clinical Investigator Development Program

 About the Program

-Selectees will be appointed as "Assistant Clinical Investigators" for a 3-year period at a competitive salary commensurate with subspecialty training and experience and will be assigned dedicated laboratory space, if needed, and an independent budget; travel and training funds; and access to an extensive infrastructure including research nursing, data management support, animal facilities, core services and advanced technologies such as imaging/microscopy, protein chemistry and purification, mass spectrometry, flow cytometry, genomics, and transgenic and knockout mice.
+Selectees will be appointed as "Assistant Clinical Investigators" for 3-year periods at a competitive salary commensurate with subspecialty training and experience and will be assigned dedicated laboratory space, if needed, and an independent budget; travel and training funds; and access to an extensive infrastructure including research nursing, data management support, animal facilities, core services and advanced technologies such as imaging/microscopy, protein chemistry and purification, mass spectrometry, flow cytometry, genomics, and transgenic and knockout mice.
 An attractive federal government employee benefit package includes health and life insurance coverage, a retirement savings program and relocation expenses.
 Student loan repayment is possible through the NIH.
-Program participants must successfully complete the courses Introduction to the Principles and Practice of Clinical Research, Principles of Clinical Pharmacology, and Ethical and Regulatory Aspects of Clinical Research; develop a research proposal within the first 6 months in collaboration with a mentor; and apply for an NIH Career Development Award (K mechanism) by the end of the second year.
+Program participants must successfully complete the courses Principles and Practice of Clinical Research, Clinical Pharmacology, and Ethical and Regulatory Aspects of Clinical Research; develop a research proposal within the first 6 months in collaboration with a mentor; and apply for an NIH Career Development Award (K mechanism) by the end of the second year.
 There will be an annual review of each participant's research program.

 Candidates may be U.S. citizens, permanent residents or possess (or be eligible for) the appropriate work visa, and must have completed subspecialty training at a U.S.-accredited institution in appropriate fields.